funkia/purescript-turbine/docs/tutorial.md

 ```

 Here we have hard coded the value `0` into the user interface.
 The intended
 outcome is that the displayed number is dynamic.
-It should ncrement every time the
+It should increment every time the
 `+` button is pressed and decrement every time the `-` button is pressed.
 But,
 in order to achieve that we need to learn a little bit of FRP.